The TIAA Institute-GFLEC Personal Finance Index (P-Fin Index)

 The TIAA Institute-GFLEC Personal Finance Index (P-Fin Index) measures knowledge and understanding that enable sound financial decision making and effective management of personal finances among U.S. adults.
 The P-Fin Index is an annual survey developed by the TIAA Institute and the Global Financial Literacy Excellence Center, in consultation with Greenwald & Associates.
 It is unique in its breadth of questions and its coverage of the topics that measure financial literacy.
 The index is based on responses to 28 questions across eight functional areas: earning, consuming, saving, investing, borrowing/managing debt, insuring, comprehending risk, and go-to information sources.

-Highlights from the 2023 P-Fin Index
+Highlights from the 2024 P-Fin Index

-• Analogous to overall financial literacy, functional knowledge levels among women tend to lag those of men, and the gender gap is statistically significant across all functional areas.
+• Analogous to overall financial literacy, functional knowledge levels among women tend to lag those of men, and the gap is statistically significant across all functional areas.

 — Annamaria Lusardi